acies-os/acies-os/docs/source/guided-setup.md

 (sec-q3)=

-## 3. On the Raspberry Shakes you’re deploying, are sensing & Wi-Fi already configured?
+## 3. On the Raspberry Shakes you're deploying, are sensing & Wi-Fi already configured?

 ::::{grid} 2
 :gutter: 5